spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/users/roles-groups-and-users/managing-users.md

 That's it.
 The created user record appears on the *Users* page.

 **Tips & tricks**

-<br>There is a way to initiate a create-new-user flow while editing a user record.
+There is a way to initiate a create-new-user flow while editing a user record.
 To do that, on the *Edit User* page, in the top right corner, click **Add User**.

 ## Editing users